joostvanwollingen/functional-monitoring-workshop/docs/00-GetStarted.md

 The metrics visualized by Grafana are coming from [Prometheus](https://prometheus.io/).
 Prometheus gathers those metrics from the services and applications to be monitored.
 The Prometheus [documentation](https://prometheus.io/docs/introduction/overview/) describes the [PromQL query language](https://prometheus.io/docs/prometheus/latest/querying/basics/) which is what we will be using during this workshop to query the right data for our visualizations.

 ### Postman
 To do requests to the system under test [Postman](https://www.getpostman.com/downloads/) is a nice, visual REST client that is easy to use.
 Please install Postman and get the [**request collection**](https://www.getpostman.com/collections/53dd09921ee3f3b290f0).
-You have to [setup up an environment variable](https://developers.onelogin.com/api-docs/1/getting-started/postman-collections) called `hostname` with its value pointing to your Trix url.
+You have to [setup up an environment variable](https://developers.onelogin.com/api-docs/1/getting-started/postman-collections) called `hostname` with its value pointing to your Trix URL for example: `https://trix-1-dev.cfapps.io`.

 ![Your Postman Environment](images/postman_environment.png ':size=700')